LabMaestro

 • Beta.
 Define the slope of the Weibull psychometric function.

 • Gamma.
-Define the probability of success at 0 intensity.
+Define the probability of success at an intensity of 0.

 • Delta.
 Define the estimated rate of unwilling mistakes (i.e., finger mistakes).